DIDONEproject/musif/docs/source/Configuration.md

 * [data processing example](./Config_postprocess_example.html)

 To override these options and/or add your own ones, you have two options:
-1. Provide to `FeatureExtractor` and `DataProcessor` the file names to YAML files; in this case, every YAML variable will become a field in the `Configuration` object
+1. To provide `FeatureExtractor` and `DataProcessor` with the file names to YAML files; in this case, every YAML variable will become a field in the `Configuration` object
-2. Provide them a list of key-word arguments, where the key will become the name of the field of the `Configuration` object.
+2. To provide them a list of key-word arguments, where the key will become the name of the field of the `Configuration` object.
-You can also mix these two methods and in such a case, the key-word arguments will have the precedence.
+You can also mix these two methods and, in such a case, the key-word arguments will have the precedence.

-For instance, imagine your YAML file is named `myconf.yml`, and it looks like this:
+For instance, imagine your YAML file is named `myconf.yml` and looks like this:
 ```yaml
 myoption: [1, 2, 3]
 ```